vmhl87/vmhl87/README.md

 ![](assets/phone.png)

-I am not very good at Objective-C, but I have written a few tweaks - for example [radianator](https://github.com/vmhl87/radianator).
+I am not that good at Objective-C, but I have written a few tweaks - for example [radianator](https://github.com/vmhl87/radianator).

 </details>

-Not a lot of my older projects are on my github.
-I have various web games on [OpenProcessing](https://openprocessing.org/user/250345), most in various stages of completeness.
+I have some old web games on [OpenProcessing](https://openprocessing.org/user/250345), most in various stages of completion.

-I'm `if.rm` on Discord, feel free to contact me!
+Also, I have a Github Pages site!
+Check it out [here](https://vmhl87.github.io/starship).